-Seizes a given number of resource units, delays the agent, and releases the seized units.
-Is equivalent to a sequence Seize, Delay, Release and should be used if the agent does not need to do anything but execute a delay between seize and release.
-Most of parameters and extension points of these blocks are exposed by Service.
+The Service block seizes a given number of resource units, delays the agent, and releases the seized units.
+It is equivalent to a Seize, Delay, Release sequence and should be used when the agent does not need to do anything but perform a delay between seizing and releasing.
+Most of the parameters and extension points of these blocks are exposed by Service.

 A set of resources may have multiple tasks with different priorities and preemption policies.